 VI - Maintain, update and ensure broad accessibility of the Remote Sensing Data Center, which houses all of the remote sensing imagery received by INPE, for the national community.

 The Canada Centre for Mapping and Earth Observation (CCMEO) of Natural Resources Canada operates a remote sensing program coordinated under the Earth Sciences Sector.
 CCMEO works in co-operation with other agencies of the Government of Canada, provincial governments, industry, and Canadian universities.
 It is responsible for the acquisition and archiving of Earth observation data and for the development of remote sensing applications, related methodologies and systems.
 CCMEO is located in Ottawa and operates satellite data receiving stations in Prince Albert, Saskatchewan, Gatineau, Quebec and Inuvik, Northwest Territories.

-The Institute of Remote Sensing and Digital Earth (RADI) under the Chinese Academy of Sciences (CAS) was founded in 2012, a year marking the 50th birthday of remote sensing, 30-year progress of Earth observation and the 15th anniversary of Digital Earth.
-The largest research institute in the field, RADI was established through consolidating two CAS institutes: the Institute of Remote Sensing Applications (IRSA) and the Center for Earth Observation and Digital Earth (CEODE).
+The Institute of Remote Sensing and Digital Earth (RADI) under the Chinese Academy of Sciences (CAS) was founded in 2012, a year marking the 50th birthday of remote sensing, 30-year progress of Earth observation and the 15th anniversary of digital earth.
+As the largest research institute in the field in China, RADI was established through consolidating two CAS previous institutes: the Institute of Remote Sensing Applications (IRSA) and the Center for Earth Observation and Digital Earth (CEODE).

-As a national strategic team for S&T development, CAS is the birthplace and backbone for China’s remote sensing.
-In 1979, IRSA was set up to undertake three key remote sensing tasks, breaking ground for China’s development in the field.
+As a national strategic team for S&T development, CAS is the birthplace and backbone for China's remote sensing.
+In 1979, IRSA was set up, breaking ground for China's development in the field.
 The establishment and operation of China Remote Sensing Satellite Ground Station (RSGS) in 1986, entitled China to rank along with world leaders in terms of receiving remote sensing data from satellites.
-In 2007, CEODE was founded to build up a spaceborne- airborne-ground system for data acquisition and to promote the advancement of Digital Earth in this country.
-Over the past 30 or so years, CAS has established its advantage in various aspects, ranging from remote sensing infrastructure, to its comprehensive application, and from pioneering Earth observation technology to the progress of Digital Earth.
-In the meantime, it has developed a research team consisting of pioneers, pacesetters and backbone researchers.
+In 2007, CEODE was founded to build up a spaceborne- airborne-ground system for data acquisition and to promote the advancement of digital earth in this country.

 The Organizational Chart of RADI